surifirstpin/biplus_documentation/docs/SavingReports.md

 ## Cache option with specific duration

-**Enable cache** multiple users can pull the report from the cache in given time frame instaed o Time frame set the time frame
+- **Enable cache** multiple users can pull the report from the cache in given time frame.
+- **Time frame** enables a time limit.
-Repeat every set the time period
+**Repeat every** enables the repeating set the time period

 6.Click on save button to save the report.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzAxNTg2MzhdfQ==
+eyJoaXN0b3J5IjpbMTAwMDA3ODM3OV19
 -->